Skjoldrun/Skjoldrun.github.io/docs/powershell/win-powershell-remote-session.md

 # Double Hop remote execution

-I had a case where I needed to enter a remote session from our Build server to a production server and execute a conosle application, which fetches files on further remote hosts in a seperate VLAN.
+I had a case where I needed to enter a remote session from our Build server to a production server and execute a console application, which fetches files on further remote hosts in a separate VLAN.
 That means i had to double hop from my build server to the production server to several hosts.
-This hopping shuald later be executed as DevOps Release Pipe Tasks.
+This hopping should later be executed as DevOps Release Pipe Tasks.

-The upper session was not able to execute the tool on the production server with the correct needed credantials and therefore failed with access denied exceptions.
+The upper session was not able to execute the tool on the production server with the correct needed credentials and therefore failed with access denied exceptions.
 I thought the credentials and then used usercontext with the remote PowerShell session would do the trick but you need a further configuration step on the remote session target machine to use specific credentials.

 Create a PowerShell Session Configuration on the Remote Computer:

 `Register-PSSessionConfiguration -Name AdminCredConfig -RunAsCredential 'YOUR_USERNAME' -Force`

-This command registers the configuration with the wanted credentials for remotly executed commands in the PS session.
+This command registers the configuration with the wanted credentials for remotely executed commands in the PS session.
 You can now use this config for opening the session:

 ```shell
 Enter-PSSession -ComputerName YOUR_REMOTE_COMPUTER -Credential $Cred -ConfigurationName AdminCredConfig
 ```

-This solves the second hob missing priviledges f the first approach and lets you access the further remote machines, as long as the used credentials have the proper priviledges of course.
+This solves the second hob missing privileges f the first approach and lets you access the further remote machines, as long as the used credentials have the proper privileges of course.